How to Write a Liability Waiver or Release of Liability Form

 For now, just remember to give signers as much time as possible to review the document.

-Can You Sue After Signing a Waiver?
+Can You Sue After Signing A Waiver?

 Liability waivers don't function as a magic wand, making your legal disputes disappear and making liability issues a thing of the past.
 People can and do sue, even after they've signed a waiver (see the above warning about signing under duress).
 The longer you're in business, the greater the odds you'll have to deal with a dispute.
 That's just how it is.